 The digitization of shoreline types, biological resources, and human-use resources is a complex and highly quality-controlled process.
-In order to facilitate digitizing, the entire study area is split into individual quadrangles using the INDEX data layer.
 The first layer of information digitized is the ESI shoreline.
 Upon completion of digitization the data are checked for completeness and topological and logical consistency and then plotted and checked by the mapping geologists.
 Any errors in the shoreline classification are updated prior to digitization of the biological and socioeconomic layers.
 All layers use the shoreline as the geographic reference.
 The biological and human-use data are digitized, checked using both digital and on-screen procedures, plotted, and sent out for review by the regional specialists.
-The edited maps are updated, checked once again, and the final product plotted (at 1:40,000 scale).
+The edited maps are updated, checked once again, and the final product plotted (at approximately 1:50,000 scale).
 A team of specialists review the entire series of maps, check all data, and make final edits.
 The data are then merged to form the study-wide layers.

-To finalize the data checking process, each data layer is checked using a standardized form by two GIS personnel (a technician and the GIS manager), and each attribute database is checked using several programs that test the files for missing or duplicate data, rules for proper coding, GIS topological consistencies (such as dangles, unnecessary nodes, etc.), and ORACLE® to ARC/INFO® consistencies.
+To finalize the data checking process, each data layer is checked using a standardized form by two GIS personnel (a technician and the GIS manager), and each attribute database is checked using several programs that test the files for missing or duplicate data, rules for proper coding, GIS topological consistencies (such as dangles, unnecessary nodes, etc.), and ORACLE to ARC/INFO® consistencies.
 A final review is made by the GIS manager and programs are run to generate the unique IDs and associated lookup tables.